KaungZawHtet/IronChallenge/README.md

-# Iron Challenge
+# Iron Challenge (OldPhonePad)

 ## Overview
-This is a simple .NET console application that simulate multi-tap text input in old phones.
+This is a .NET console application that simulate multi-tap text input in old phones (OldPhonePad).

 ## Prerequisites
 - .NET SDK (latest version recommended)